Burton-Cabrera-Frank theory for surfaces with alternating step types: Burton-Cabrera-Frank theory for alternating step types

-Here we show some examples calculated from the BCF theory.
+Here we show some specific results calculated using the BCF theory for surfaces with alternating step types.
 Figure~\ref{fig:dfdt1} shows the quasi-steady-state rate of change of the terrace fraction $df_\alpha/dt$ as a function of terrace fraction $f_\alpha$, calculated from Eq.~(\ref{eq:dfdt}) with parameter values given in Table~\ref{tab:table2}.
-One curve is for a situation with no deposition flux, $F = 0$, where evaporation causes the net growth rate to be negative, $G = -0.00184$~ML/s, while the other is for a deposition flux of $F = 1.43\times10^{17}$~m$^{-2}$s$^{-1}$, giving a positive net growth rate of $G = 0.0109$~ML/s.
-The steady-state values of $f_\alpha$ where $df_\alpha/dt = 0$ are marked.
-For these parameters there is only a single steady-state solution for each curve, but from the non-monotonic shapes of the curves, one can see that two stable steady-state solutions can occur.
+These values are chosen to approximately match the experimental results for GaN $(0 0 0 1)$, using the fit SM1 in Section III below.
+One curve is for a situation with no deposition flux, $F = 0$, where evaporation causes the net growth rate to be negative, $G = -0.0018$~ML/s, while the other is for a deposition flux of $F = 1.43\times10^{17}$~m$^{-2}$s$^{-1}$, giving a positive net growth rate of $G = 0.0109$~ML/s.
+The full-steady-state values of terrace fraction $f_\alpha^\mathrm{ss}$ where $df_\alpha/dt = 0$ are marked in Fig.~\ref{fig:dfdt1} and given in Table~\ref{tab:table2}.
+For these parameter values there is only a single full-steady-state solution for each curve, but from the non-monotonic shapes of the curves, one can see that two stable full-steady-state solutions can occur with other choices of parameter values.
+(When the curve for $df_\alpha/dt$ crosses zero three times, only the outer two solutions with negative slope are stable; the middle solution with positive slope is unstable.)

-Figures~\ref{fig:rhovy1} and \ref{fig:rhovy2} show the distribution of adatom density on a sequence of $\alpha$ and $\beta$ terraces at steady-state.
-Since the deviations from $\rho_{eq}^0$ are very small, these are shown as the excess density $\rho_i - \rho_{eq}^0$.
-In Fig.~\ref{fig:rhovy1}, where $G$ is negative (i.e. evaporation is faster than deposition), the densities tend to go through minima on each terrace, while in Fig.~\ref{fig:rhovy2}, $G$ is positive (i.e. deposition is faster than evaporation), the densities tend to go through maxima.
+Figure~\ref{fig:rhovy1} shows the distribution of adatom density on a sequence of $\alpha$ and $\beta$ terraces at full steady-state, corresponding to the two growth rates shown in Fig.~\ref{fig:dfdt1}.
+Since the fractional deviations from $\rho_\mathrm{eq}^0$ are very small, these are shown as the excess density $\rho_i - \rho_\mathrm{eq}^0$.
+In Fig.~\ref{fig:rhovy1}(a), where $G$ is negative (i.e. evaporation is faster than deposition), the excess densities are negative and tend to go through minima on each terrace, while in Fig.~\ref{fig:rhovy1}(b), where $G$ is positive (i.e. deposition is faster than evaporation), the excess densities are positive and tend to go through maxima.
+The discontinuities in $\rho_i$ at the steps reflect the differences in the adatom attachment coefficients from above and below, $\kappa_+^j$ and $\kappa_-^j$.
 The low values of $\kappa_-^A$ and $\kappa_-^B$ used imply large ES barriers at the downhill (positive $y$) edges of the terraces, moving the maximum or minimum to that side.
-The value of $\kappa_0^B$ gives significant transport across the $B$ step, reducing difference in adatom densities across the step.
+The value of $\kappa_0^B$ gives significant transport across the $B$ step, reducing the difference in adatom densities across that step.